sooriyaarachchi/pybites.github.io-src/content/itertools_by_example.md

 	len(list(itertools.permutations(letters, 4)))
 	# = 840 (7 * 6 * 5 * 4)

-### 5. Groupby to count amount of keys for specific value in dic
+### 5. Groupby to count amount of keys for specific value in dict

 Count the number of keys for a value, for example count the number of users (keys) that have email as pref (value) in a user_prefs dict.